russelljjarvis/ScienceAccessibility/manuscript.md

-title: 'Comparing the Readability of Scientific and Non-scientific Sources'
+title: 'Exploring the Readability of Scientific and Non-scientific Sources'

 tags:
   readability